kubpie/SPM-Thesis/KGCN/README.md

 ### Making predictions with KGCN

 Training of a GNN is a time-consuming and computationally intensive process.
-To make predictions with KGCN execute the code in Google Colab notebook: [KGCN Colab Notebook](https://github.com/kubpie/SPM-Thesis/blob/master/JupyterNotebook/KGCNcolab.ipynb) and make use of GPU processing.
+To make predictions with KGCN execute the code in Google Colab notebook: [KGCN Colab Notebook](https://github.com/kubpie/SPM-Thesis/blob/master/JupyterNotebook/KGCNcolab.ipynb) and make use of free and awesome cloud GPU\TPU processing.

 ## Results
 <p align="center">